Need help? We are available to speak to you 7 days a weekRead More

 The Employer Nomination Scheme (Subclass 186 visa) provides a critical pathway for skilled workers nominated by their Australian employer to obtain permanent residency.
 This visa lets skilled workers live and work in Australia permanently.
 It has three main streams:

-• Temporary Residence Transition (TRT) Stream – This pathway is for skilled workers who have worked for their sponsoring employer on a Subclass 482 visa (or its predecessor, the Subclass 457 visa) for at least two years (or three years depending on the policy applicable to their visa grant).
-The TRT stream offers a simpler route to permanent residency as a positive skills assessment is generally not required, focusing instead on a proven employment history with the current employer.
+• Temporary Residence Transition (TRT) Stream – This pathway is for skilled workers who have worked for their sponsoring employer on a Subclass 482 visa (or its predecessor, the Subclass 457 visa) for at least two years (or three years, depending on the policy applicable to their visa grant).
+The TRT stream offers a simpler route to permanent residency, as a positive skills assessment is generally not required, focusing instead on a proven employment history with the current employer.

 • Direct Entry (DE) Stream – This stream is typically for applicants who may not have worked in Australia previously or who do not meet the full Temporary Residence Transition requirements.
 Applicants are often required to have a positive skills assessment and at least three years of relevant work experience.
 The Direct Entry Stream ensures that the skilled workers possess the skills needed to immediately contribute to the Australian economy.